Key Breed Facts

 As with any other breed, Briards need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, they need to be fed good quality food that meets all their nutritional needs throughout their lives.

 Briards are high maintenance on the grooming front because their coats need to be brushed daily to avoid any knots or tangles from forming.
+Briard puppies must be taught that a grooming session is a pleasant experience and one that they look forward to.
+It’s also very important to check between a dog’s toes regularly to see if anything is trapped which could lead to an infection flaring up.
+Dew claws also need to be trimmed regularly to prevent them snagging on things.
 Their coats also need to be regularly trimmed which is best left up to a professional dog groomer.
 Because Briards boast coarse double coats, they do tend to shed quite a bit and more especially during the Spring and then again in the Autumn which is when more frequent brushing would be necessary.

 It's also essential to regularly check a Briard's ears because if there is too much hair in them this needs to be removed.
 If left, a dog is more at risk of developing an ear infection and these can be notoriously hard to treat once they flare up.
 The hair that grows between a dog's pads also needs to be regularly trimmed to avoid it balling up which could make walking uncomfortable for dogs especially during the winter months.

-These dogs also benefit from being able to run around a back garden as often as they can so they can really let off steam.
-However, the fencing the garden has to be high and very secure to keep these high energy dogs in.
-Briards also love to swim which means care has to be taken when walking them anywhere near water where they can safely be off their leads because they might just decide to jump in.
+These dogs also benefit from being able to run around a back garden as often as possible so they can really let off steam.
+However, the fencing the garden must be high and very secure to keep these high energy dogs in.
+Briards also love to swim which means care should be taken when walking them anywhere near water where they can safely be off their leads because they might just decide to jump in.

 If you get a Briard puppy from a breeder, they would give you a feeding schedule and it's important to stick to the same routine, feeding the same puppy food to avoid any tummy upsets.
 You can change a puppy's diet, but this needs to be done very gradually always making sure they don't develop any digestive upsets and if they do, it's best to put them back on their original diet and to discuss things with the vet before attempting to change it again.